 Bedside manner practices

-No one wants a disgruntled healthcare provider, nor in-person neither via video connection.
+No one wants a disgruntled healthcare provider, whether in-person or via video connection.
 The following telehealth practices are considered the best while interacting with patients:

 Technology equipment: A deep understanding of how to operate and test relevant technology required for telehealth practice.
 Healthcare professionals need to be familiar with proper placement of camera, microphone, and speakers, and who to contact for troubleshooting any potential problems.